lorenzo-stoakes/linux-vm-notes/fundamentals.md

 ### Pages

-* If you mapped every single byte of RAM from a virtual address to a physical one you'd need more memory than the system can possibly store just to store the mappings - each physical address would take up space equal to the physical word size (i.e. 4 bytes on a 32-bit system since a byte is 8 bits, 8 bytes on a 64-bit system), and you'd need an address for every byte.
+* If you mapped every single byte of RAM from a virtual address to a physical one you'd need more memory than the system could possibly store for just the mappings - each physical address would take up space equal to the physical word size (i.e. 4 bytes on a 32-bit system since a byte is 8 bits, 8 bytes on a 64-bit system), and you'd need an address for every byte.
 This is obviously a non-starter.